 Encrypt Your Connection

-If you're not sure if your printer(s) support encryption, check your user's manual or contact the experts at Coordinated Business Systems for instant IT assistance
+If you're not sure if your copiers and printers support encryption, check your user's manual (Coordinated customers can, of course, contact us).

 We're Here to Help

-Recent data breaches at major corporations have raised public awareness about information security.
-Now's the time to take extra measures to ensure your company's and clients' data is safe.
-Coordinated Business Systems
+Ongoing data breaches at major corporations continue to raise awareness about information security.
+Now's the time to take extra measures to ensure your company and client data is safe.

 ervices and copier services.
 We offer a comprehensive selection of technologies from global brands like Kyocera, HP, Sharp, and more.
 Every one of these manufacturers takes security seriously.